 In February 2000, a group of seven Mayors from around New Zealand gathered in Christchurch to establish the Mayors Taskforce For Jobs.
 This initial group included former Mayors Garry Moore of Christchurch, Derek Fox of Wairoa, Sukhi Turner of Dunedin, Jenny Brash of Porirua, John Chaffey of Hurunui and Jill White of Palmerston North, and current Invercargill Mayor Tim Shadbolt.

-The Mayors Taskforce for Jobs (MTFJ) governance group is called the Core Group.
-This group is made up of mayors from throughout the country who volunteer to oversee the organisation.
+The Mayors Taskforce for Jobs (MTFJ) governance group is a group is made up of mayors from throughout the country who volunteer to oversee the organisation.
 The group meet quarterly in Wellington, as well as regular presentations to the respective Zone's to update the membership on the operations of the MTFJ.